 The Nippon Paint Group operates a paint and coatings business on a global scale.
 We believe that the proper understanding and management of risks at our Group are essential for the sustainable growth of our businesses.
 Therefore, we have established a risk management system based on our Basic Policy on Internal Control Systems.
-This section contains forward-looking statements, and these statements are based on our judgments as of the filing date of the Annual Securities Report.
+This section contains forward-looking statements, and these statements are based on our judgments as of the filing date of the Annual Securities Report on March 30, 2022.

 1. Risk Management System